Work is happening in too many places.

 You still have to ask around to know what is stuck, late, or at risk.

 Not every issue needs custom software.
-First, we identify which bottlenecks are truly worth fixing.
+First, we identify which workflow problems are truly worth solving.

 When handoffs and approvals keep slipping, we build tools that route work clearly and keep the next step from getting missed.